TASEP hydrodynamics using microscopic characteristics

 where $\vep^{-1}r$ is an abuse of notation for integer part of $\vep^{-1}r$.
 Putting the $\vep$'s in \eqref{de1} we get

 Assume that there exist a limit

 and that the distribution of $\eta_{\vep^{-1}t}$ around $\vep^{-1}r$ is approximately product, that is,

 Assume further that $u(r,t)$ is differentiable in $r$.
 In this case, the right hand side of \eqref{de2} must converge to minus the derivative of $u(r,t)(1-u(r,t))$, that is, the limiting $u(r,t)$ must satisfy the Burgers equation.
 This heuristic argument may also be a script of a proof of the convergence of the tasep density to a solution of the Burgers equation.
-Instead, we show directly the convergence in the terms described below by \eqref{aib} and \eqref{local-equilibrium} below.
+Instead, we show directly the convergence in the terms described by \eqref{aib} and \eqref{local-equilibrium} later.

-\paragraph{Hydrodynamics limit statements} Consider the Burgers equation with initial data $u_0$ such that there exists a unique entropic weak solution $u(r,t)$ for the initial value problem~\eqref{burgers}-\eqref{url}.
+\paragraph{Hydrodynamics limit.
+General case} Consider the Burgers equation with initial data $u_0$ such that there exists a unique entropic weak solution $u(r,t)$ for the initial value problem~\eqref{burgers}-\eqref{url}.
 Take the uniform random variables $U$ defined in \eqref{uuu} and define

 That is, for each $\vep>0$, the random configuration $\zeta^\vep$ is a sequence of independent Bernoulli random variables with varying parameter induced by $u_0$ for the mesh $\vep$.
 Let $\zeta^\vep_t$ be the tasep with random initial configuration $\zeta^\vep$: